fnzhan/MoNCE/README.md

 Nanyang Technological University, Singapore <br>

 Abstract: *This paper presents MoNCE, a versatile metric that introduces image contrast to learn a calibrated metric for the perception of multifaceted inter-image distances.
 Unlike vanilla contrast which indiscriminately pushes negative samples from the anchor regardless of their similarity, we propose to re-weight the pushing force of negative samples adaptively according to their similarity to the anchor, which facilitates the contrastive learning from informative negative samples.
 Since multiple patch-level contrastive objectives are involved in image distance measurement, we introduce optimal transport in MoNCE to modulate the pushing force of negative samples collaboratively across multiple contrastive objectives.
-Extensive experiments show that the proposed MoNCE outperforms prevailing Perceptual loss and PatchNCE Loss.*
+Extensive experiments show that the proposed MoNCE outperforms prevailing Perceptual Loss and PatchNCE Loss.*

 ![Structure](structure.png)